Yes No Share to Facebook

 Various Tort Disputes

-Most people will have a vague understanding of various tort law issues despite lacking knowledge of the actual definition of tort law.
-The word tort, while funny sounding, is actually a word derived from the Latin word tortum which, loosely translated, means wrongdoing.
-In the realm of law, tort is a civil law matter other than breach of contract, or breach of fiduciary duty, and involves the right to sue for compensation, among other things.
-It is generally believed that the first use of the word tort within a legal proceeding was within the case of Boulston v.
+Tort is a word derived from the Latin word tortum and is loosely meaning wrong or wrongful.
+In law, tort falls into the area of civil law other than breach of contract or breach of fiduciary duty, involving rights of action (the right to sue) for a remedy such as compensation for harm caused by the tort.
+The first known use of the word tort within a legal proceeding was in the case of Boulston v.
 Hardy, (1597), 77 E.R.
-216, during the time when Galileo was still alive.
+216.

 Tort law plays an essential role in maintaining social order by providing a mechanism through which individuals can seek recourse for harm caused by others.
 In doing so, tort law encourages accountability and discourages negligent or harmful behavior in both personal and occupational settings.
-Beyond providing monetary relief, tort law affirms community values by promoting fairness and caution in social conduct.
-Tort law supports the public trust of legal institutions and encourages a civil environment rooted in responsibility, decency, and shared respect for others.
+Tort law does more than address losses—it affirms the social community commitment to equitable treatment and conscientious behavior.
+In doing so, it helps sustain a legal and social framework where safety, dignity, and respect are preserved.

 Common Issues Include: